Weggebobbles and Fruit: Vegetarianism in Ulysses

 Æ

 So, what was the vegetarian scene in early 20th century Dublin like?
 Bloom correctly assesses that a vegetarian diet was often adopted for spiritual reasons in this era.
-There was a strong overlap in Dublin’s occult set and literary set, as exemplified here by Æ who was a hub in both worlds.
+There was a strong overlap in Dublin’s spiritual set and literary set, as exemplified here by Æ who was a hub in both worlds.
 Theosophy was heavily influenced by Eastern religions such as Buddhism and Hinduism, both of which believe in reincarnation and practice vegetarianism.
 Bloom alludes to reincarnation in these comments, which was the chief reason for theosophists to avoid meat consumption.

 Prior to the arrival of these Eastern influences in the 19th century, Western vegetarianism had an even earlier antecedent.
 The ancient Greek philosopher Pythagoras, best known for that theorem you probably had to memorize in eighth grade math class, was a proponent of a vegetarian diet due to his belief in metempsychosis, or the transmigration of souls.
 Therefore, at the risk of oversimplification, if you are eating an animal, you are eating a creature that potentially contains a formerly human soul.
 In fact, until the mid-19th century, vegetarians were often called Pythagoreans in Europe.
 Much of Pythagorean philosophy about diet and other topics survives largely due to Ovid’s Metamorphoses, the work of literature in which Dedalus the artificer originates as well.